The Poseidon Adventure (1972 film): Plot

-The SS Poseidon, an aging ocean liner slated for retirement, travels from New York towards Athens to be scrapped.
+The SS Poseidon, an aging ocean liner slated for retirement, sails from New York to Athens on her final voyage before being scrapped.
 Despite safety concerns from Captain Harrison, Linarcos, the new owner's representative, insists he go full speed to save money, preventing Poseidon from taking on ballast.

 Reverend Frank Scott, a minister who believes "God helps those who help themselves", is traveling to a new parish in Africa as punishment for unorthodox views.
 Detective Lieutenant Mike Rogo and wife Linda, a former prostitute, deal with her seasickness.
 Susan Shelby and her younger brother Robin are traveling to meet their parents.
 Interested in how the ship works, Robin frequently visits the bridge and engine room.
 Retired Jewish store owner Manny Rosen and wife Belle are going to Israel to meet their two-year-old grandson for the first time.
 Haberdasher James Martin is a love-shy, health-conscious bachelor.
 The ship's singer, Nonnie Parry, rehearses for the New Year's celebration.

 As passengers gather in the dining room to celebrate, the captain is called to the bridge in response to a report of an undersea earthquake.
-Seconds after midnight, he receives word that a tsunami is approaching from the direction of Crete.
+Seconds after midnight, he receives word that a large swell is approaching from the direction of Crete.
 After issuing a distress signal, the ship is hit broadside and capsizes, floating upside-down.
 The escape route can only be found "upwards", at the outer hull, now above water.

 In the dining room, survivors take stock of their predicament.
 Acres, an injured waiter, is trapped at the galley door now high above.
 Scott attempts to convince everybody to travel with him to the ship's hull, which is only 1 in thick in one small place of that hull.
 The ship's purser, on the other hand, tells the crowd to wait for help.
 Most of the survivors side with the purser.
 The Rosens, the Rogos, Susan, Robin, Acres, Nonnie, and Martin agree to go with Scott, using a Christmas tree as a ladder.
 After the group climbs to the galley, there are various explosions.
 As seawater floods the dining room, those remaining attempt to climb the tree, but their weight causes it to fall.
 Water fills the room, and the ship begins sinking.